zeel-codder/TwitterMaster/About.md

 # TwitterMaster
 A fully functional Twitter Like App.
-Use can Create the tweet, Like, retweet and share.
-2 set User authentication with email and with the group creating Functionality.
+Use can Create the tweet, Like, retweet and share with 2 septs User authentication with email and with the group creating Functionality.

 ## What I learned At The End Of this Project?